crabisoft/git-pulse/README.md

 | `both` | either | median over the union of both |

-Incidents come from an `IncidentProvider`, an abstraction kept **separate** from `SourceConnector`: Jira or Linear have neither repos nor pipelines and could not honour the latter.
-Two implementations today, GitHub and GitLab, reading issues **with the Git source's own credentials** — nothing to configure beyond the labels.
-The label filter is an OR, which neither API can express (their `labels` parameter is an AND), hence one call per label and per repo, then dedup.
+Incidents come from an `IncidentProvider`, an abstraction kept **separate** from `SourceConnector`: a standalone tracker has neither repos nor pipelines and could not honour the latter.
+The implementations that ship are the Git-hosted ones, reading issues **with the Git source's own credentials** — nothing to configure beyond the labels.
+Both of their APIs read a multi-label filter as an AND where an OR is wanted, hence one call per label and per repo, then dedup.

 `incidentLabels` is required as soon as `failureSource` leaves `pipelines`, otherwise **every** issue in scope would become a production failure.